-The Bureau Chief will determine what modified-duty assignments may be available based on the needs of the Department, limitations of the employee and suitability of the employee to work a particular assignment.
-Requests for a modified-duty assignment of 20 hours or less may be approved and facilitated by the Watch Commander or Bureau Chief.
+The Bureau Chief, or designee, will determine what modified-duty assignments may be available based on the needs of the Department, limitations of the employee and suitability of the employee to work a particular assignment.
+Requests for a modified-duty assignment of 20 hours or less may be approved and facilitated by Bureau Chief.
 Assignments of longer duration are subject to the approval of the Chief of Police or his/her designee.